 " I think paranormal experiences are very personal, again, if they are that.
 Yes, sometimes I've felt that some things I would personally believe enough for me to take action on it... like, you know, I felt something happen in a hotel once that made me never stay there again. " ~Andrea Corr

+There are many notable haunted hotels of the Midwest.
 This region of the United States is considered to be both the geographical center and the population center of the country.
 This region consists of twelve individual states.
 They are Wisconsin, Illinois, Ohio, Indiana, Nebraska, Iowa, Missouri, Kansas, Minnesota, North Dakota, South Dakota, and Michigan.
 Since the time period of the 19th century, this region has been identified as the “Middle West” area of the United States.
 For the past decade, this region has been referred to as the “Midwest” by both the natives, and those that live outside the region.